-Just 4 hours south of the border, San Carlos sits on the Sea of Cortez where divers enjoy the highest concentration of marine species in the world.
+Just four hours south of the border, San Carlos sits on the Sea of Cortez where divers enjoy the highest concentration of marine species in the world.

 Socorro Island is one of the only places in the world to swim with humpback whales.
 It’s also well-known for its hammerhead sharks and manta rays.

-As an off-the-beaten path diving adventure, Mexican Veracruz delights with more than 14 diving locations, haunting wrecks and a protected marine park.
+As an off-the-beaten path adventure, Veracruz delights divers with more than 14 locations, haunting wrecks and a protected marine park.

-The whale sharks of Isla Mujeres, the Bull Sharks of Playa del Carmen and crystal clear Cenotes await you among the many dive sites of the Yucatán Peninsula.
+The whale sharks of Isla Mujeres, the bull sharks of Playa del Carmen and hundreds of crystal clear cenotes await you among the varied dive sites of the Yucatán Peninsula.

-You can have it all, in Mexico: Gorgeously colored reef fish can be found in the Caribbean, and large pelagics are found out in the Pacific, including the infamous Great White Shark.
-There are also great migrations of gentle Whale Sharks at Isla Mujeres and fierce Bull Sharks near the Yucatan Peninsula.
+You can have it all in Mexico; gorgeously colored reef fish can be found in the Caribbean, and large pelagics are found out in the Pacific, including the infamous great white shark.
+There are also great migrations of gentle whale sharks at Isla Mujeres and fierce bull sharks near the Yucatan Peninsula.
 Blind cave fish thrive in the cenotes, eerie and wriggling.
 In the Sea of Cortez you can find interesting creatures like seahorses and starfish.
-You’ll also have playful encounters with sea lions in the area.
+You’ll also have playful encounters with sea lions.
 In Mexico, this is just the tip of the iceberg.
 There is so much to see and explore!

 For better readability of the table, pass into the landscape mode.